 These cupcakes are really special.
 The color of the cake is so appetizing and the flavor is hard to describe; it is tangy with a just touch of vanilla and chocolate.
-The best part about the cake is the velvety texture: soft, moist and spongy.
+The best part about the cake is the velvety texture: soft, moist and fluffy.
 Also, don’t be put off by my long introduction to this recipe.
 Red Velvet Cupcakes with Original Red Velvet Frosting are actually simple to make!

 Red Velvet Cake is a traditional cake with its roots in the Southern U.S. It is said that the red color came from the chemical reaction of the cocoa powder with the vinegar and buttermilk but this natural coloring method was reddish-brown at best.
 Nowadays, most Red Velvets get their deep, brilliant hue through the addition of plenty of red food coloring.

 Red Velvet recently became hugely popular in the U.S. as the cupcake craze swept the nation.
 Red Velvet has remained a favorite for not only cakes and cupcakes but also brownies, cheesecakes, cookies and candies.
 Just look at this from Bon Appétit: 18 Way to Enjoy Red Velvet Ridiculousness.
 You can even buy Red Velvet Cupcake Bubble Bath.
 And Red Velvet Cake scented candles.
 I’m apparently very late joining in on this Red Velvet trend. 😉

 Most American recipes for Red Velvet Cake call for Cream Cheese Frosting.
 If you want to make your cupcakes with Cream Cheese Frosting, try using my recipe for Cream Cheese Frosting.
 And I think this Mascarpone Frosting would also be amazing.